ntrambitas12/ESP32-MCP2515-Driver/README.md

-This software is written by loovee ([luweicong@seeed.cc](luweicong@seeed.cc "luweicong@seeed.cc")) for seeed studio Updated by Dmitry ([https://github.com/autowp](https://github.com/autowp "https://github.com/autowp")) Adapted for use on esp32/esp8266 by dedal.qq ([https://github.com/dedalqq](https://github.com/dedalqq "https://github.com/dedalqq"))
+This software is written by loovee ([luweicong@seeed.cc](luweicong@seeed.cc "luweicong@seeed.cc")) for seeed studio Updated by Dmitry ([https://github.com/autowp](https://github.com/autowp "https://github.com/autowp")) Adapted for use on esp32/esp8266 by dedal.qq ([https://github.com/dedalqq](https://github.com/dedalqq "https://github.com/dedalqq")).
-and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
+Forked by ntrambitas12 and updated library to be easier to initialize for all ESP32 devices ([https://github.com/ntrambitas12](https://github.com/ntrambitas12 "https://github.com/ntrambitas12")) and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
 Check [LICENSE.md](LICENSE.md) for more information.

 Contributing to this software is warmly welcomed.
 You can do this basically by